gottingen/turbo/README.md

 <a name="build"> </a>

-## build flare
+## build turbo

-flare use cmake as build system. sample to build flare
+turbo use cmake as build system. sample to build turbo

 compiler requirement